Ivybridge: Media

+Local radio stations are BBC Radio Devon, Heart West, Greatest Hits Radio South West, and TorDab, a community based station which broadcast from Torquay.

+The town is served by the local newspaper, Ivybridge & South Brent Gazette which publishes on Fridays.

 Public services

 South West Water supplies the town with water and sewage services.
 South Hams District Council is responsible for waste management.
 The town's Distribution Network Operator is Western Power Distribution.
 Currently the town along with the rest of Devon relies on electricity generated further north from the national grid, although Langage Power Station in Plympton is now generating.
 The town has two health centres: Ivybridge Health Centre and Highlands Health Centre, both located near the centre of the town.
 It also has four dentist surgeries: Victoria House Dental Surgery, Fore Street Dental Practice, Browns Dental Practice and Highland Dental Practice.
 Ivybridge is served by Plymouth Hospitals NHS Trust and the nearest hospital is Derriford Hospital in Plymouth.
 South Western Ambulance Service NHS Trust operates in Ivybridge and the rest of the south west; its headquarters are in Exeter.
 Devon and Cornwall Constabulary serve the town's policing matters and there is a small police station in the centre of the town.
 Ivybridge has one retained fire station (number 53) on the southern outskirts of town, which is in the west division of Devon as part of Devon and Somerset Fire and Rescue Service.
 It has a water tender ladder, prime mover, environmental pod and an incident support unit.
 The fire station used to be closer to the centre of the town.